-You’re in the marketing department and you have a new boss.
+You're in the marketing department and you are working with a new boss.
 Now, ponder these statistics:

 - From Deloitte University Press: “86% of companies say developing new leaders is an 'urgent' need.”

 - According to Inc.: “Three-out-of-four employees report their boss is the worst and most stressful part of their job.”

 - The Ken Blanchard Companies report: “The average organization is 50% as productive as it should be, thanks to less-than-optimal leadership practices.”

 - According to The Journal of Occupational and Environmental Medicine research shows that: “Employees who have managers they didn’t like were 60% more likely to suffer a heart attack.”

 Your boss affects not only your job performance, but health performance as well.

 Let’s discuss how to optimize your relationship and make working with a new boss successful in your new role and enjoy your new responsibilities.
 Your boss defines success benchmarks, interprets your results for key players within the organization, and allocates the budget and resources you need.
 Determining how to have a productive working relationship with him or her while you establish yourself and negotiate for resources is your priority from day one.

 It’s very important to understand how your boss will measure success.
 What are the metrics that must be met, and what is the schedule to meet them?

 - Have a meeting early on with your boss, preferably within the first week or two of starting.
 Develop a specific agenda.
 Ask your boss to define your initial work mandate.
 Request he/she define goals and success metrics.
 You may need resources, and if you do, then secure commitments for them up front.
 You want to set yourself up for success, so negotiate for resources — people, funding, and knowledge — to meet goals needs to happen at the same time as you commit to meeting your objectives.